matteodelabre/midijs/README.md

 })));
 ```

-And receive events from the same device as easily.
+and receive events from the same device as easily.

 ```js
 var midijs = require('midijs');